 Master proper skin care storage

 How we store that skin care routine directly impacts its shelf life and stability against mould and rancidity, and thus its effectiveness and safety.
 Old or improperly stored products will lose potency and grow bacteria that can be harmful.
 Check product expiry dates every few months, and keep everything in a cool, dry, darkish place.
 I use a shelf in my bookcase that’s in my bedroom, instead of the humid bathroom (this also means I can apply my routine while watching YouTube in bed!).
+If you need help creating a skin care storage area, I’ve got a post on that too.

 Apply your routine like a pro